“Centriole is an organelle, cylindrical in shape, that is composed of a protein called tubulin.”

 Edouard van Beneden and Theodor Boveri observed and identified the centrioles for the first time in 1883 and 1888.
 The structure of duplication of centrioles was first given by Joseph G. Gall and Etienne de Harven in the 1950s.

 Centriole helps in organizing the mitotic spindle and complete the process of cytokinesis.
-However, centrioles were believed to be necessary for the formation of mitotic spindle in the animal cell.
-Although, several recent researches have explained that the cell which does not have a centriole (surgically removed through laser) can function without it in the G1 level of interphase and can be formed later in a de novo manner.
+However, centrioles were believed to be necessary for the formation of the mitotic spindle in the animal cell.
+Although, several recent types of research have explained that the cell which does not have a centriole (surgically removed through laser) can function without it in the G1 level of interphase and can be formed later in a de novo manner.

 The organization of microtubules in the cytoplasm is an extremely vital segment of centrosomes undertaken by the centrioles.
 The location of the centrioles plays a key role in the three-dimensional organization of the cell as it also regulates the location of the nucleus.